Emanuel-de-Jong/Lost-10K-Finder/README.md

 # Lost-10K-Finder

-Finds 10k osu!mania beatmapsets that are not uploaded to osu or in "KillBottt's 10k beatmap collection".
+Finds 10k osu!mania beatmapsets that are not uploaded to osu or in "The Complete 10K Mania Pack".
-KillBottt's 10k beatmap collection: https://drive.google.com/drive/folders/1yIq0NoHcCqp20q4AWHQLIkZCJlU8JYK8
+The Complete 10K Mania Pack: https://drive.google.com/drive/folders/1yIq0NoHcCqp20q4AWHQLIkZCJlU8JYK8
 10k server: https://discord.gg/PwzcUzk

 How to use: